Diocese of Lafayette in Indiana: Sex abuse

 In 2003, Higi reported that 18 priests serving in the diocese since 1950 had been accused by 26 parishioners of sexually abusing them as minors.
 The diocese had removed nine priests from ministry due to credible accusations.

-The diocese was sued in September 2018 by a man who claimed that he had been sexually abused as a minor by Reverend James Grear at Our Lady of Mount Carmel Church in 1982.
-When the boy reported the alleged crime to another priest at that time, the priest told him to pray to God for forgiveness and forget about the incident.
+The diocese was sued in September 2018 by a man who said that he had been sexually abused as a minor by James Grear, pastor at Our Lady of Mount Carmel Church in Carmel in 1982.
 Two other men were later added to the lawsuit.
 Grear was permanently removed from ministry in 2001.

-In 2020, a Navajo Nation man sued the diocese, claiming that he had been abused by Grear after the priest moved to Arizona.
-The 2020 plaintiff accused the Diocese of Lafayette in Indiana of covering up Grear's history of sexual abuse crimes when he transferred.

-The diocese in March 2022 suspended Reverend James DeOreo from ministry after it received allegation of sexual abuse and other offenses from a minor.
-DeOreo sued the diocese in April 2022, saying that it had investigated the allegations twice and found no evidence to support them.
+James DeOreo, a diocesan priest, sued the diocese for fraud and defamation in March 2024.
+In January 2021, a man at DeOreo's parish in Zionsville first accused DeOreo of causing him to develop an eating disorder.
+The diocese immediated suspended DeOreo.
+When the diocese found no proof of this allegation, the man then stated that DeOreo sexually abused him.
+DeOreo said that Theodore Dudzinski, vicar general of the diocese, gave the man the inspiration for the second set of false claims.
+DeOreo's lawsuit was dismissed in January 2025.